COVID 19: International shipping suspended - PDFs Available.

 Active learning is not optional with this approach.
 Completing the tasks on the cards provides a fundamental shift in how the student interacts with learning material.
-The tasks are research oriented and, as such, the topic is named and remembered as relevant material is sought within a variety of resources.
-The research process imprints topics and ideas into a student's mind numerous times as work is completed.
-The impression given reinforces vocabulary terms and allows students to create meaningful, personal connections with the material and this facilitates ownership and interest.
+The tasks are research oriented and, as such, the topic is named and remembered while relevant material is sought within a variety of resources.
+This research process imprints topics and ideas into a student's mind numerous times as work is completed.
+The impression given reinforces vocabulary terms and allows students to create meaningful, personal connections with the material.
+This facilitates ownership and interest.

 Along with this element of freedom and exploration, the task cards are designed to keep students on track.
 They receive direction from the arrangement and specificity built into the program.
 The logical, topical, and chronological progression of the cards reinforce standard content and vocabulary while allowing students to interact directly with material in a way that balances freedom, exploration, and direction.